NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

-Displays the account's MQS, Tor, or Slatepack address at a provided index on the device and returns if the user verifies if the address is valid.
+Displays the account's MQS or Tor address at a provided index on the device and returns if the user verifies if the address is valid.

 #### Encoding